energychain/node-red-contrib-smartcontracttx/docs/UC4_VP_DigitalFreddy.md

 <a href="https://stromdao.de/" target="_blank" title="STROMDAO - Digital Energy Infrastructure"><img src="../static/stromdao.png" align="right" height="85px" hspace="30px" vspace="30px"></a>

 Bob sends Alice an encrypted and signed message that he wants marry her.
-Alice takes this as a *Verifiable Credential* , aknowledges with her signature and sends it without encryption to the officials.
+Alice takes this as a *Verifiable Credential* , acknowledges it with her signature, and sends it without encryption to the officials.

-Okey, in this simplified example the officials could only confirm that a signer address `0xc04b...` wants to mary address `0xedEa...`.
-The addresses that belong to Alice's and Bob's private key.
+Okay, in this simplified example the officials could only confirm that a signer address `0xc04b...` wants to marry address `0xedEa...`.
+The addresses belong to Alice's and Bob's private keys.
 But - why not ... if someone asks both could demonstrate with a new document that they are married.

 ![Sample Output](../static/uc4_output.png)